kunaldhongade/aptos-Job-ReferralPlatform/README.md

 ## Conclusion

-This frontend allows users to seamlessly interact with the **Micro-Insurance System**, providing a decentralized way to manage policies, request claims, and handle payouts.
-With a user-friendly interface and blockchain security, users and policy creators can manage their insurance needs transparently.
+This frontend allows users to seamlessly interact with the **JobReferralPlatform**, offering a decentralized and transparent way for employers to manage job postings and for referrers to earn finder’s fees through secure blockchain transactions.